2317Ankit/APS-Portfolio.github.io/README.md

 **Algorithm**: Using Trie

-**Use Case** This approach provides search suggestions in real-time on Flipkart as users type in the search bar, improving search efficiency and user experience.
+**Use Case:** This approach provides search suggestions in real-time on Flipkart as users type in the search bar, improving search efficiency and user experience.

 **Challenges**
 - Managing a large dictionary of terms to support autocomplete functionality.